AndreyPushai/AndreyPushai/README.md

 - 👋 Hi, I’m @AndreyPushai
-- 👀 I’m interested in automation testing, development with Python.
+- 👀 I’m interested in automation testing, development with Python, Java, C, C++.
 - 🌱 I’m currently learning Python Core.
-Taking courses of Java QA Automation.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me andrey.pushai@gmail.com

 <!---
 AndreyPushai/AndreyPushai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.